nadayassin19/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv TheFileToBeMoved /TheDesiredDirectory : is the command that moves a file. rm : is the command that used to delete a file. rm -r : is the command that used to delete a directory. cd .. : is the command used to go back from the current directory.
+mv TheFileToBeMoved /TheDesiredDirectory : is the command that moves a file. rm : is the command that used to delete a file. rm -r : is the command that used to delete a directory. cd .. : is the command used to change the current directory to the previous one.